Vyral/christal-johnson/_posts/2025-06-27-which-diy-projects-add-the-most-value-to-your-home.md

 ---
 layout: post
-title: Add Thousands to Your Home’s Value with These Simple DIY Projects
+title: 'Do What Your Neighbors Aren''t: Simple DIY Projects That Pay Off Big Time!'
 date: 2025-06-27 07:00:00
 tags:
   - Real Estate